ahuxford/NekML/README.md

 - This example follows the `ext_cyl` example included with Nek5000.
 Here, we actively pull a velocity field on-the-fly from Nek5000 and call a Python function that writes the field to a h5 file using h5py.

 `serial_train`
 - This example follows the `ext_cyl` example included with Nek5000, but with an example on-the-fly training of a neural network.
 The goal of the network is to predict each node's y-velocity using only the local x-velocity as an input.
-- The network is trained on-the-fly, using live simulation data from every timestep within the simulation- This example of on-the-fly training negates the large data space needed for saving every timestep's solution data, which would be needed for the conventional, post-simulation training of a neural network.
+The network is trained on-the-fly, using live simulation data from every timestep within the simulation.
+- This example of on-the-fly training negates the large data space needed for saving every timestep's solution data, which would be needed for the conventional, post-simulation training of a neural network.
+- To visualize the model's loss versus epoch, run the provided "plotloss.py" script.